paulveillard/cybersecurity-cryptography/README.md

 - [Nipe](https://github.com/GouveaHeitor/nipe) - Nipe is a script to make Tor Network your default gateway.
 - [sops](https://github.com/mozilla/sops) - sops is an editor of encrypted files that supports YAML, JSON and BINARY formats and encrypts with AWS KMS, GCP KMS, Azure Key Vault and PGP.
 - [ves](https://ves.host/docs/ves-util) - End-to-end encrypted sharing via cloud repository, secure recovery through a viral network of friends in case of key loss.
+- [cryptool](https://www.cryptool.org/en/) - EThe CT project develops the world's most-widespread free e-learning programs in the area of cryptography and cryptanalysis.
+All learning programs in the CT project are open source and available for free.

 **[`^        back to top        ^`](#)**